Burn (Meek Mill song)

 "Burn" (originally "Gasoline") is a song by American rapper Meek Mill from the deluxe version of his debut studio album, Dreams and Nightmares (2012).
 The song features a guest appearance from fellow rapper Big Sean.
-Jahlil Beats handled the production, while he co-wrote it with the rappers and Alexander Izquierdo.
+Jahlil Beats handled the production, and co-wrote it with the rappers and Alexander Izquierdo.
 The producer recorded the song after listening to an early recording, adding more musical elements.
-It was released in digital download and streaming formats as the second single for the album on September 11, 2012, through Maybach Music Group and Warner Bros.
+It was released for digital download and streaming, as the second single for the album, on September 11, 2012, through Maybach Music Group and Warner Bros.
 Records.
 An up-tempo number, the song features brass throughout.